krzemienski/awesome-from-stars/README.md

 * [obra/superpowers-skills](https://github.com/obra/superpowers-skills): Community-editable skills for Claude Code's superpowers plugin
 * [superset-sh/superset](https://github.com/superset-sh/superset): Code Editor for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
 * [superstreamerapp/superstreamer](https://github.com/superstreamerapp/superstreamer): An open, scalable, online streaming setup.
 All-in-one toolkit from ingest to adaptive video playback.
 Built for developers in need of video tooling.
+* [Leanmcp/superview.sh](https://github.com/Leanmcp/superview.sh): See your claude code logs in clear details in your dashboard
 * [crarau/superwhisper-analysis](https://github.com/crarau/superwhisper-analysis): 🎙️ Comprehensive analytics toolkit for SuperWhisper voice recordings.
 Track productivity gains, generate AI-powered summaries, and create beautiful visualizations from your voice-to-text data.
 * [verygoodplugins/superwhisper-trainer](https://github.com/verygoodplugins/superwhisper-trainer): SuperWhisper Trainer is an interactive training system that helps you create custom vocabulary and replacement rules for SuperWhisper
 * [Eyevinn/supply-side-platform](https://github.com/Eyevinn/supply-side-platform): An open source implementation of a Supply-Side Platform (SSP) to serve for testing and educational purpose